acrerd/Arduino-Diseqc-solar-tracker/README.md

 callisto_drive uses an arduino to control a DiSEqC 1.2 satellite motor so an antenna can track the Sun in right ascension.
 The arduino calculates the position of the Sun and sends tone controls to the drive via pin 8.
-Extrernal electronics are required to inject the tone signals onto the drive power lines.
+External electronics are required to inject the tone signals onto the drive power lines.

-Single precision arithmetic limits the angular precision.
+Single-precision arithmetic limits the angular precision.
 A comparison with the JPL Horizons system show discrete errors of up to 1 minute in hour angle without the lookup tables.
 With the tables the errors are less (not checked how much less!)